 Matthew Sollars has worked at the CFB since 2012.
 Prior to joining the agency, Mr. Sollars was a reporter covering city and state politics at Crain’s New York Business and WNYC and a budget policy analyst at the Citizens Budget Commission.
 He has a master’s in journalism from CUNY, a bachelor’s degree in Italian from Columbia, and a certificate in culinary arts.

 Elizabeth A. Upp

-Elizabeth Upp is the Director of Communications, which is responsible for art direction, graphic design, editorial development, and production of CFB publications and promotional materials, including the print and online Voter Guide, which is distributed to nearly five million New York City voters.
-Ms. Upp joined the CFB in 1997 as Chief of Publications.
-She has been active in the Council on Government Ethics Law (COGEL) for many years, serving on the Publications Committee, chairing the Technology Committee, and presenting and moderating panels at several annual conferences.
-Prior to joining the CFB, she was Managing Editor of The C++ Report, The Journal of Object-Oriented Programming, and The X Journal, and founding Managing Editor of Object Magazine for SIGS Publications She holds a degree in English literature from Fordham University, and she is a 2010 graduate of the New York City Management Academy.
+As Director of the Candidate Policy and Communications Unit, Elizabeth A. Upp oversees policy analysis and candidate communications related to compliance with the Campaign Finance Act and Board Rules.
+Ms. Upp joined the CFB as Chief of Publications, and most recently served as Director of Communications in Public Affairs.
+She has served on the Publications Committee and chaired the Technology Committee for the Council on Governmental Ethics Laws (COGEL), and was a moderator and panelist at several of its annual conferences.
+Prior to joining the CFB, she was Managing Editor of The C++ Report, The Journal of Object-Oriented Programming, and The X Journal, and founding Managing Editor of Object Magazine for SIGS Publications.
+Ms. Upp holds a degree in English literature from Fordham University and is a graduate of the New York City Management Academy.